Is It OK To Run My RVs Air Conditioner When Plugged Into House Electricity?

 and use the 30 Amp to 15 Amp adapter to plug into our house.
 The house receptacle I plug into is only 15 amps, but has no other items plugged into it.
 Even with this connection I am able to run one of the roof Air Conditioners and still use the TV.

 Now I cannot run the Air Conditioner and the microwave at the same time as it kicks off the circuit breaker in the house.
-This would hold true with running the AC while running a toaster or a hairdryer, etc. You cannot run a lot of high amp demand items at the same time when hooked up to a 15 or 20 amp system.
+This would also be true with running the AC while running a toaster or a hairdryer, etc. You cannot run a lot of high amp demand items at the same time when hooked up to a 15 or 20 amp system.
 But if you follow the steps outlined above you should be fine.